EIS LEGISLATION AND LEGAL RULES AND CONDITIONS

 An individual is, broadly, connected with a company:

-if he or an associate of his is an employee, partner or paid director of the company, or if he and/or an associate possesses, or is entitled to acquire, more than 30% of the issued ordinary share capital, or loan capital and issued share capital, or voting power in the company.
+if he and/or an associate possesses, or is entitled to acquire, more than 30% of the issued ordinary share capital, or loan capital and issued share capital, or voting power in the company.
 (This does not apply, subject to certain conditions, where the only shares owned are subscriber shares).

 For this purpose an associate includes a husband or wife, line all ancestor or descendant, a business partner and certain persons withwhom the individual has connections through a trust.